 Isn’t that statistic staggering?

 That means that only 20% – one in five individuals – of those who set a resolution for the new year will actually be successful in following through.

 Another study shows that only 39% of people in their 20s succeed with following through on their resolutions.
 That means more than half of us won’t create a lasting, life-altering change.

 Why resolutions don’t work

-The reality of the situation is that we’re creating a lot more work for ourselves when it comes to making lasting, life-changing changes.
-Maybe it’s the idea of having a hard deadline that makes some feel more accountable, but I’m a believer that change has to be slow and gradual to really stick.
+The reality is that we’re creating a lot more work for ourselves when it comes to making lasting, life-changing changes.
+Maybe it’s the idea of having a hard deadline that makes some feel more accountable, but I believe that change has to be slow and gradual to really stick.

 Also, when/if you fall off track with your new resolutions, it’s easy to feel like a failure and give up altogether.
 Instead, it’s more sustainable to commit to making a change regardless of the time of year and gradually incorporate it into your life.

 A new way of approaching resolutions

 Instead of making strict resolutions, I invite you to create intentions around the new year ahead.